We issue biodiversity certificates to eligible projects under the Nature Repair Market scheme.

 Biodiversity certificates represent the biodiversity outcome delivered by a project.
 We can issue one digital certificate per project.

-If a registered project is conditional to obtaining regulatory approvals or relevant consents, you must have provided these before we can issue a biodiversity certificate for your project.
+If project registration is conditional on obtaining regulatory approvals or relevant consents, you must provide these before we can issue a biodiversity certificate for your project.

 Once your certificate is issued in the Unit and Certificate Registry, you can choose to: